rchicoli/docker-log-elasticsearch/README.md

     --log-opt elasticsearch-bulk-size=1024 \
     --log-opt elasticsearch-bulk-flush-interval=1s \
     --log-opt elasticsearch-bulk-stats=false \
-        alpine echo this is a test logging message
+        alpine echo -n "this is a test logging message"
 ```

 Search in Elasticsearch for the log message: